 Texas nonprofits can check their status with the Texas Secretary of State and fill out Texas’s nonprofit periodic report once every four years.

-Have you filed any required tax reports with your state’s tax office?
+State tax reports: Have you filed any required tax reports with your state’s tax office?

 Many states require an annual state tax filing.
 Check with your state comptroller’s office on tax filing requirements.

-What about state charitable/fundraising requirements?
+What about state charitable/fundraising requirements for nonprofit compliance?

 Most states have adopted “charitable solicitation” laws.
 These laws differ greatly by state, but they are mainly designed for nonprofits and charitable organizations that make fundraising appeals in that state.
 The definitions of “fundraising appeal” or “charitable appeal” vary by state.

-Help with Annual Compliance
+Help with Nonprofit Compliance

 We provide an annual compliance service to make sure your nonprofit gets all of its reports filed.